 Under general supervision, employees perform tasks to aid in the on-going support of computer users.
 Employees typically work in a microcomputer environment; however, positions may be located in other environments.
-Employees provide hardware and software support to users including but not limited to software training, technical advice on software packages, Lan/hard disk back-ups for disaster recovery, hardware and software installation, disk formatting, and trouble-shooting printer malfunctions.
-Employees may assist in the development of applications for users, generate ad hoc reports, develop user documentation, and evaluate hardware, software, and new technology to make purchase recommendations.
-Work at this level is distinguished from the higher level by more involvement in routine office support functions and less involvement in applications development.
-Training at this level is usually on an informal basis and typically includes a small variety of packages.
+Employees provide hardware and software support to users including but not limited to software training, technical advice on software packages, LAN/hard disk back-ups for disaster recovery, hardware and software installation, disk formatting, and trouble-shooting printer malfunctions.
+Employees develop and enhance simple applications and serve on the systems design team of more complicated applications.
+Employees may generate ad hoc reports, develop user documentation, and evaluate hardware, software, and new technology to make purchase recommendations.
+Work at this level is distinguished from the lower level by less involvement in routine office support functions and more involvement in applications development.
+Training at this level is usually formalized and includes a larger variety of software packages.